Aging & Health A to Z

 As many as 7% of adults aged 60 and older suffer from dementia—a decline in memory and other mental abilities that make daily living difficult.

-Dementia takes a toll on those who suffer from it as well as on their caregivers.
-Along with problems with memory, language and decision-making abilities, dementia can cause other symptoms.
-These include changes in mood, such as increased irritability, depression and anxiety.
+Dementia takes a toll on those who suffer from it as well as their caregivers.
+Along with problems with memory, language, and decision-making abilities, dementia can cause other symptoms.
+These include changes in mood, such as increased irritability, depression, and anxiety.
 They also include changes in personality and behavior.

-Forgetting someone’s name, having trouble “finding” the word you want to use, or feeling irritable, however, does not necessarily mean you have dementia.
+It does not necessarily mean that you have dementia if you sometimes forget someone’s name, have trouble “finding” the word you want to use, or feel irritable.
 It’s not unusual for people older than 60 to have mild, occasional, short-term memory loss.
 And a variety of health problems can cause some of the same symptoms as dementia.
-Depression, for example, can cause temporary confusion and memory problems.
+For example, depression can cause temporary confusion and memory problems.

-But if problems with memory, language or thinking seem to be getting worse over time and are affecting your day-to-day life, talk to a healthcare professional.
-He or she can help determine why this is happening and what to do about it.
+But if problems with memory, language, or thinking seem to be getting worse over time and are affecting your day-to-day life, talk to a healthcare professional.
+They can help determine why this is happening and what to do about it.

 Visit the Alzheimer’s Association's website for a list of 10 possible warning signs of Alzheimer’s.

 Updated: September 2017